 2. You’ll Never Really Be Creative

-If your creative meetings essential consist of “what did so and so do?” and then adapting it to your service, you’re not very creative.
+If your creative meetings essentially consist of “what did so and so do?” and then adapting it to your service, you’re not very creative.

 I totally believe wisdom has many counselors, and I learn from a ton of people and a ton of organizations.